Cec-Krem/BlockDisplayEditor/README.md

 Because interactions are basically hitboxes, it is not possible (to my knowledge) to make them rotate or not symmetrical (width is always equal to depth), so it's why I made it teleport with the move tool, and could only change the height with the Scale (Y) tool.

 ## You should do X or Y
-You can pull issues here, but I won't see them immediately, or contact me on discord : ceckrem.
+You can pull issues or requests here, but I won't see them immediately, or contact me on discord : ceckrem.

 # I'm also on Spigot now !
 https://www.spigotmc.org/resources/block-display-editor.119601/